 I was delighted hear from Guillem Murcia from the Spanish political blog Rotekeil.com, who wanted to chat about my musical past with the band Marxman.
-You can read the interview translated to Spanish here, and the original below.
 I would also highly recommend Guillems mixtape “The Nature Of The Long Depression” featuring an unreleased Marxman cut here.

 Interview with Oisin Lunny from the hip-hop group Marxman